majcher01/DotSH/README.md

 # DotSH
-collection of bash scripts
-all scripts are tested on debian based distros
+collection of bash scripts, all are tested on debian based distros

 ## vhost-rproxy
 automation of creating apache HTTP reverse proxies. <br>